About

 - Editing under 20k (even "small fixes")

-- Rewriting sections instead of sed/awk
+- Rewriting whole sections instead of STRINGREPLACE

 - Multiple edits per session